Tax-Justice-Network/unitary-taxation/README.md

    3.study_mislalignment.ipynb
    ```

-The output will be stored in the `final` folder.
+The output will be stored in the `final` folder and `TJN - Shared Documents/Workstreams/Scale of Tax Injustice/State of Tax Justice report/{YEAR_SOTJ} Report/Tax avoidance/` in Share Point.

 <br />